Wear Sunscreen: New Study Reveals Amazing Benefits

 So now you have the perfect combination of motivators for daily sunscreen use—youthful skin (beauty) and preventing cancer (health).
 But how do you make yourself follow through?
-Currently, less than 10% of Americans apply sunscreen each day.
+A study from 2013 discovered that in the U.S. only about 14 % of men and 30% of women apply sunscreen to exposed skin each day.
 To join the healthy skin club, use this step-by-step list of suggestions:

 1. Know your motivator!
 Write down your motivator(s) in your own words (or images) and paste them on your bathroom mirror.
 You can use this sign as inspiration and also as a cue to start your new sunscreen routine.

 2. Buy sunscreen.
 Use an SPF15 or more and make sure your sunscreen blocks both the aging rays (UVA) and burning rays (UVB) of the sun.
 Buy a tube for each bathroom, your purse, your office, and your car.
 That way, if you forget, you can correct your mistake.